emberjs/guides/source/routing/defining-your-routes.md

 default behavior.

-For example, if the dynamic segment is `:post_id`, Ember.js is smart enough to know that it should use the model `App.Post` (with the ID provided in the URL).
+For example, if the dynamic segment is `:post_id`, Ember.js is smart enough to know that it should use the Post model (with the ID provided in the URL).
 Specifically, unless you override `model`, the route will return `this.store.find('post', params.post_id)` automatically.